 - ➤ The Aquameter® unit.

 - Quick release lanyard.

 - > Set of 5 AA Alkaline batteries.

-- USB Cable for downloading logged data to a PC.
+- > USB Cable for downloading logged data to a PC.

 - Cross-head screwdriver for fitting the batteries and Probe maintenance.

 - Getting started card for quick reference.

-The AP-2000 is supplied with the following:
+The AP-5000 is supplied with the following:

-- Protective Sleeve End Cap.
+- Protective Sleeve End Cap (pre fitted).

-- > Calibration bottle filled with RapidCal Solution.
+- > 600mL of RapidCal Solution.

-- Spare calibration / rinse bottle.
+- > Two part calibration / rinse cup.

-- > One mounting nut (pre-fitted).
+- One mounting nut (pre-fitted).

-- Getting started card for quick reference.

-- > 25mL bottle of pH storage solution.

-- Pot of silicone grease.
+- Mounting bracket.

-To complete your system, you will also need an Aquaprobe® Extension Cable, which should be purchased separately.
+To complete your system, you will also need an AP-5000 Extension Cable, which should be purchased separately.